briannyeo/MazeCraze/README.md

         Remove the wall between the current cell and the chosen cell Invoke the routine recursively for a chosen cell which is invoked once for any initial cell in the area.

+There are 4 difficulty levels that have been preset and optimized according to the width and height of the maze canvas with higher difficulties having more cells.

+How to Play:
+Using arrow keys, navigate the pink block to the end of the maze.